colgatto/Poliparser/Examples/README.md

 - **Input**: `String`
 - **Output**: `Array`

-split a String object into an array of strings by separating the string into substrings, using a specified separator string to determine where to make each split.
+Split a String object into an array of strings by separating the string into substrings, using a specified separator string to determine where to make each split.

 | Parameter | Type | Description | Required |
 | - | - | - | - |